spiritewolf/skintelligence/README.md

 ## Design

 The user fills out a brief questionnaire to determine skin type, skin goals, and their sensitivity.
 Each answer is assigned a specific keyword score, the list of keywords are sent to my API and run through my recommendation algorithm that returns a list of products.
 Specifically, a cleanser, serum, moisturizer, and sunscreen.
-This project is a refactor of a project I built five years ago with an update, improved stack, and an enhanced recommendation algorithm that improves with every users.
+This project is a refactor of a project I built five years ago with an updated tech stack, improved UI/UX (in progress), and an enhanced recommendation algorithm that improves with every use.

 ---